JarodMica/ai-voice-cloning/README.md

 Below are how you can update the package for the latest updates

 ### Package
+>**NOTE:** If there are major feature change, check the latest release to see if ```update_package.bat``` will work.
+If NOT, you will need to re-download and re-extract the package from Hugging Face.
+1. Run the update_package.bat file
+    - It will clone the repo and will copy the src folder from the repo to the package.

 ### Manual Installation
 You should be able to navigate into the folder and then pull the repo to update it.